vexide/website/src/content/blog/life-of-a-user-program.md

 ## Peak Embedded Development — Writing a valid binary in Windows Notepad

-You read that right.
-Who needs an IDE or syntax highlighting or line numbers, or like those weird programming language things that everyone is using.
+Who needs an IDE or syntax highlighting or line numbers or a programming language?
 What the HELL is C?
-I'll let you in on a secret — REAL 10xers type CPU instructions into notepad.
+I'll let you in on a secret — REAL 10xers type their CPU instructions directly into notepad.

 ![Windows 1.01](https://i.imgur.com/jmtScOd.png)